CyclotronResearchCentre/FASST/README.md

 FASST-Z3Score is a fork of FASST toolbox (fMRI Artefact rejection and Sleep Scoring Toolbox, see below).
 It includes modifications to allow automatic scoring using the z3score.com/Z3Score-Server sleep scoring API.
 Read about the API here: https://github.com/neurobittechnologies/z3score-api
 The getting started guide is included in this repo (getting started.pdf)

+## Version 2.0.3
+Added support for importing sleep scores from Neo-commandline.
+Scoring from within FASST is discouraged.

 ## Version 2.0.2
 Added electrode fall off detection